TylerCorkill/http-server/README.md

 Performance is paramount and new features should not impact performane.
 Occasionally bug fixes will impact performance if they have to.

 ### 3. Abstraction
-Complexity should be abstracted away as long as this has no impact on stability or performance.
-This is in line with the [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle.
+Complexity should be abstracted away as long as it has no impact on stability or performance.
+This is in line with the [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle).